Non-uniform Berry-Esseen theorems for weakly dependent random variables: Main abstract result

 Let $(S_n)$ be a sequence of centered random variables so that, $\sig_n=\|S_n\|_{L^2}\to\infty$.
 Let us define $W_n=\frac{S_n-A_n}{B_n}$, where $A_n$ is a bounded sequence and $B_n=\sig_n+O(1)$.
-For instance, we can take $A_n=0$ and $B_n=\sig_n$ which corresponds to the centralized self-normalized case, but we will see in some of our application to stationary sequences and products of random matrices that the choice of $A_n=c+O(\del^n)$, for some $\del\in(0,1)$ and $B_n=\sig\sqrt n$, $\sig>0$ will be natural.
+For instance, we can take $A_n=0$ and $B_n=\sig_n$ which corresponds to the centralized self-normalized case, but we will see in some of our application to stationary sequences and products of random matrices that the choice of $A_n=c+O(\del^n)$, for some $\del\in(0,1),\, c\in\bbR$ and $B_n=\sig\sqrt n$, $\sig>0$ is more natural.
 Let be the distribution function of $W_n$.
-In this section we will describe our non uniform Berry-Esseen theorems and Edgeworth expansions for $F_n$, under conditions which involve the difference between the logarithmic characteristic function of $S_n/\sig_n$ and the standard normal one, which is given by
+In this section we will describe our non uniform Berry-Esseen theorems, under conditions which involve the difference between the logarithmic characteristic function of $S_n/\sig_n$ and the standard normal one, which is given by